 The Great Escape was made by The Mirisch Company, released by United Artists, and produced and directed by John Sturges.
 The film had its Royal World Premiere at the Odeon Leicester Square in London's West End on 20 June 1963.[3]
 The Great Escape received critical acclaim and emerged as one of the highest-grossing films of the year, winning McQueen the award for Best Actor at the Moscow International Film Festival,[4] and is considered a classic.[5]
 The film is also noted for its motorcycle chase and jump scene, which is considered one of the best stunts ever performed.[6][7][8]

-The prisoners complete "Harry", but on the night of the escape they break to the surface and find themselves 20 feet short of the forest, and still within sight of the guards.
-Guided by Hilts tugging on a rope as a signal—and aided by a fortuitous air raid blackout—dozens of men flee before Cavendish slips and makes a noise.
+The POWs complete "Harry", but on the night they break to the surface they find themselves 20 feet short of the woods.
+Helped by Hilts tugging on a rope as a signal that the coast is clear—and aided by a fortuitous air raid blackout—dozens of men flee before Cavendish slips and makes a noise.
 An impatient Griffith surfaces while a guard investigates and is captured, ending the breakout.

 Cast- Steve McQueen as Captain Virgil Hilts ('The Cooler King'): one of three Americans in the camp, a particularly persistent escapee with an irreverent attitude.

-- James Garner as Flight Lieutenant Bob Hendley ('The Scrounger'): American RAF officer, responsible for finding materials on the black market for the escape attempt; forms a close friendship with Blythe.
+- James Garner as Flight Lieutenant Bob Hendley ('The Scrounger'): American RAF officer, Eagle Squadron, responsible for finding materials on the black market for the escape attempt; forms a close friendship with Blythe.

 - Richard Attenborough as Squadron Leader Roger Bartlett ('Big X'): RAF officer and ringleader of the escape committee.